meta-pytorch/torchforge/README.md

 ## 📖 Documentation (Coming Soon)

-View Forge's hosted documentation [at this link (coming soon)](https://meta-pytorch.org/forge/).
+View Forge's hosted documentation (coming soon)

-## WIP
+## Tutorials

-You can also find our notebook tutorials below (coming soon)
+You can also find our notebook tutorials (coming soon)

 ## Installation

 ### Basic

-Forge requires the latest PyTorch nightly with [Monarch](https://github.com/meta-pytorch/monarch), [vLLM](https://pytorch.org/blog/pytorch-vllm-♥%EF%B8%8F/), and [torchtitan](https://github.com/pytorch/torchtitan).
+Forge requires the latest PyTorch nightly with [Monarch](https://github.com/meta-pytorch/monarch), [vLLM](https://github.com/vllm-project/vllm), and [torchtitan](https://github.com/pytorch/torchtitan).
 For convenience, we have pre-packaged these dependencies as wheels in assets/wheels.
 (Note that the basic install script uses [DNF](https://docs.fedoraproject.org/en-US/quick-docs/dnf/), but could be easily extended to other Linux OS.)